Best free accounting software for UK small businesses 2025

 Another point is that Zoho Standard comes with bank feed integration.
 Once you’ve linked your business bank account, all transactions will automatically appear in Zoho Books.
 This is opposed to Zoho Free, where you have to download and import bank transactions manually: a time-consuming task that’s better avoided.

-What support does Zoho Books offer?
+What support does Zoho Books Free offer?

 ✔️Online forum and FAQs